Combine duplicate rows in Excel

 - On this step you can choose to ignore empty cells.
 Select the Skip empty cells option and the add-in will not take them into consideration.

 - Click on the Next button to merge duplicate rows in your Excel worksheet into one.

-On this step you choose one or more columns with duplicate values in your Excel to combine into one record.
+On this step you choose one or more columns with duplicate values in Excel to combine into one record.
 You will see a list of columns in the table that were not selected as key columns.

 - If you have a really big table with numerous columns, you can benefit from the Select All checkbox.

 - Tick the checkbox(es) next to the column(s) with the data you need to merge.

-- Choose a delimiter that will separate the merged values from the Choose delimiter drop-down list.
+- Select a delimiter that will separate the merged values from the Choose delimiter drop-down list.
 You can either enter your own delimiter or select it from the predefined options.

-When you select a column in the list, you can see an arrow next to the name of the column in the Delimiter If you need to choose a different delimiter for certain value, click on the arrow and pick the delimiter you need to separate the joined values from the drop-down list.
+- When you select a column in the list, you can see an arrow nextto the name of the column in the Delimiter If you need to choose a different delimiter for certain value, click on the arrow and pick the delimiter you need to separate the joined values from the drop-down list.
 You can choose among semicolon, comma, space or line break.
 It is also possible to enter any delimiter of your choice.
 To do it, click in the Delimiter field next to the column name and type the separator you need.

 - On this step you can choose to remove duplicates or skip empty cells.

 - Tick the Delete duplicate valuescheckbox if the columns with the matching values you need to combine into one record may contain identical items.